 As you’ve probably noticed by now, your GKE mode of operation is the biggest pricing factor to consider.
 Yet, there are a few more details to consider.
 Let’s break those down together.

-- The management fee for the number of pods you protect
+- The number of pods protected

 Credit: Pricing for backups on GKE in the Oregon region